RarelyCharlie/rarelycharlie.github.io/_draft/editor.md

 If serif and typewriter don't work on your device, you can almost always fix this by changing the font settings in your web browser or in your operating system.

 If cursive and novelty don't work on your device, you might sometimes be able to fix this by changing the font settings in your web browser or in your operating system.

-If not, you can use the enhanced editor to fix it.
+If you cannot fix the cursive and novelty fonts by changing font settings, then you can use the enhanced editor to fix them.
 Log in to 7 Cups and go to your My Settings page.
-In the Display Preferences section, check the box: Load extra fonts in forums
+In the Display Preferences section, check the box: Load extra fonts in forums  There is no need to save the settings, because the change takes effect immediately.
+If you have member and listener accounts, it affects both.

 ### Removing the enhancement
 If you want to remove the enhancement, you can temporarily disable the script or you can delete it.
 You can also disable or delete Tampermonkey.